Louiskovski/MIDI-to-BMS-Converter/README.md

 - **CC 01** Vibrato (Wet/Dry)
 - **CC 02** Vibrato (Rate) - If CC 1 is used but not this one, the game will use a default value of 50%

+#### Pitch Wheel & Sensitivity
+Pitchwheel is also supported.
+Additionally it can be used in combination with RPN Pitch Bend Sensitivity.

+However, only an RPN value of up to 6579 is supported.
+It is recommended to use only an RPN value of 5000 or less, as higher values will lead to incorrect results.

+#### Misc
-Pitch Wheel and BPM changes during the song are also supported.
+BPM changes during the song are also supported.

 ### Logarithmic
 Super Mario Galaxy's Synthesizer uses logarithmic volume relation.
 So if your midi was created with a Synthesizer with linear volume ratios, you can enter "True" in place of ***LogarithmicConvert?*** in command line (or use the bat file per drag and drop) to have the BMS converted logarithmic values.